-Access to the computer systems and networks owned or operated by the College of Computer and Information Science imposes certain responsibilities and obligations, and is granted subject to University policies, as well as local, state, and federal laws.
+Access to the computer systems and networks owned or operated by the Khoury College of Computer Sciences imposes certain responsibilities and obligations, and is granted subject to University policies, as well as local, state, and federal laws.
 The University’s Acceptable Use Policy may be found at:

 Appropriate use of these resources is always ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, system security, and individuals’ rights to privacy and to freedom from intimidation and harassment.